List of Trixie Belden books: Original six written by Julie Campbell Tatham

 The book opens with thirteen-year-old Trixie begging her mother for a horse.
 Her two older brothers are away at camp for the summer, and Trixie is afraid she will be bored at their house, Crabapple Farm.
 The family cannot afford a horse, so Trixie is told she will have to save her money to buy one.
 She then sees a horse trailer outside a neighboring mansion.
 The Wheelers, a rich family from New York City, have just bought the mansion and are moving in with their teenaged daughter, Honey.
 Although tough Trixie thinks Honey is a sissy at first, they soon become fast friends.
-Trixie realizes that Honey really is a "poor little rich girl", her parents are never home, she has been very sickly, and she grew up at boarding schools, at camps, and with governesses.
+Trixie realizes that Honey is really a "poor little rich girl", her parents are never home, she has been very sickly, and she grew up at boarding schools, at camps, and with governesses.
 Trixie helps her new friend overcome these problems, while Honey balances Trixie's rash and impatient personality with her tactfulness and gentleness.

 Recently, Trixie's neighbor on the other side was taken to the hospital with pneumonia.
 Trixie uses this chance to explore around the miser's rundown old mansion.
 Under the pretense of locking a window, Trixie and Honey climb inside to look around.
 They are shocked to find a tall, redheaded boy asleep on a mattress.
 The boy is Jim Frayne, the miser's 15-year-old great-nephew, who is running away from his abusive stepfather.
 The three become close friends, with the girls smuggling food to the mansion for Jim.
 Local legend says the old man hid his fortune in the house, electing to live in poverty after his beloved wife’s death.
 Honey and Jim are doubtful, but Trixie is sure the money is there somewhere if only they can find it before Jim's evil stepfather comes looking for him.